 7. The employee must be given seven days after signing the agreement in which to revoke the waiver.
 The agreement is not valid until the end of the seven days.

 8. If the waiver is requested in connection with an incentive or other employee retirement termination program offered to a group of employees, the employer must inform employees in writing about the class, unit, or group covered by the program, any eligibility factors for the program, and any applicable time limits.
 The employer must also make clear to employees the job title and ages of all individuals eligible for the program, and the ages of all individuals in the same job classification, or organizational unit who are not eligible or selected for the program.

 If an employee signs a waiver that fails to comply with all eight (8) of these requirements, then the waiver does not bar an ADEA claim

 If you have any questions about the Age Discrimination in Employment Act, or Older Workers Benefit Protection Act, please contact the experienced labor and employment attorneys at Baird Quinn LLC.
-You may go to the following link for contact information and additional information about our ADEA employment lawyers.
+We also provide services for wrongful termination, sexual harassment, and many other unlawful discrimination cases.